 Cross-border transactions: apportioning between Wales and England

 Each jurisdiction tests its own surcharge triggers independently on its own share.
-A buyer who already owns another dwelling will attract higher rates on the Welsh share AND the 5% additional dwellings surcharge on the English share, simultaneously.
-A non-UK-resident buyer will attract no Welsh-side non-resident surcharge (Wales has none) but will attract the 2% English-side non-resident surcharge on the English share.
+If you already own another dwelling you attract higher rates on the Welsh share AND the 5% additional dwellings surcharge on the English share, simultaneously.
+If you are non-UK-resident you attract no Welsh-side non-resident surcharge (Wales has none) but you do attract the 2% English-side non-resident surcharge on the English share.
 The interaction can be substantial, and getting the apportionment wrong is a frequent source of HMRC and Welsh Revenue Authority enquiry.

 The apportionment also affects Scottish-border transactions involving Scottish land, where Revenue Scotland's LBTT applies under LBTT(S)A 2013 Sch 14 with parallel cross-border provisions.